ffhibnese/ffhibnese.github.io/index.md

     <td width="100%">
       <h2>Biography</h2>

-       <p> Hao Fang is currently an undergraduate student at Harbin Institute of Technology, Shenzhen, since 2019.During his first 3 years of undergraduate, He worked hard and <br>He has been recommended for admission to Tsinghua Univeristy.<br> His research interest includes AI security, GAN, Federated learning, Gradient compression.
+       <p> Hao Fang is currently an undergraduate student at Harbin Institute of Technology, Shenzhen, since 2019.
+During his first 3 years of undergraduate, He worked hard and got 94.414/100, ranking 6 among 324 students.<br>He has been recommended for admission to Tsinghua Univeristy.<br> His research interest includes AI security, GAN, Federated learning, Gradient compression. <br>And He is fond of playing basketball and swiming in his spare time!
        </p>
     </td>
   </tr>